Leinster Schools Junior Cup

 The Leinster Schools Junior Challenge Cup is an under-age rugby union competition for schools affiliated to the Leinster Branch of the IRFU.

 Background

 The Leinster Schools Junior Cup competition is confined to students under the age of 16.
-The cup is held every January - March with the final in late March.
-It is usually seen as a good forecast as who will win the Leinster Schools Senior Cup in the following years.
+The competition is held every year between January and March, with the final in late March.

 The first recorded Junior Cup was held in 1909 where St. Andrew's College edged out Belvedere to take the "inaugural" cup.
-There is speculation that the competition was in existence before this but there are no surviving records to prove this.

 In recent years the competition has been dominated by Blackrock College and St. Michael's College, who from 2011 to 2020 had a stranglehold on the trophy.
 Though Newbridge College have begun to emerge as Junior Cup contenders in recent years, sharing the cup with Blackrock in 2020 and beating them in the final in the delayed 2021 edition of the tournament.
 Only 12 different schools have lifted the Junior Cup, compared to the Senior Cup where 17 different schools have won the title.